joergschultzelutter/mowas-pwb/README.md

 - In order to match with a given watch area, the user's coordinates (```mowas_watch_areas``` from the program config file) have either to be inside of the polygon or intersect with that polygon.
 - Currently, there is no option that enables the user to specify and additional proximity to that polygon ("Polygon plus 10km distance")
 - This program uses native MOWAS data.
 All warning messages are in German - there does not seem to be an international message warning interface.
-- Obviously, the current version of this program does not scale and cannot support multiple user's needs with just one instance.
+- Obviously, the current version of this program does not scale and cannot support multiple user's needs with just one program instance.
-- Sometimes, the warncell info provided by MOWAS cannot be found in the official warncell registry.
-If that is the case, the (usually longer) descriptive area text from the original MOWAS message is used instead.
+- As the MOWAS APIs are not officially available to end users, government authorities might either terminate the services without notice and / or change the format settings of the services that are currently exposed (but not officially available to end users)
+- Although all MOWAS messages do contain warncell references (which allows the program's DAPNET part to use the region's abbreviated region description), certain messages do contain invalid warncell identifiers.
+If such an case is encountered, MOWAS will use the (lenghty) original regional description instead.
+For DAPNET messages, the program will try to shorten that description by remmoving some clutter from that message.
 - If you want to use this program for a different country's warning system:
-    - remove the call for retrieving the 'warncell' information
+    - remove the call for retrieving the 'warncell' information - this one is only relevant to German users
     - replace the MOWAS module with your country's native warn system parser code
-    - change the DAPNET message group from "dl-all" (Germany) to your locale's transponder group.
+    - change the DAPNET message group setting from ``dl-all`` (Germany) to your locale's transponder group.

 ## The fine print